 Alaska Network on Domestic Violence & Sexual Assault (ANDVSA)

 Alaska Network on Domestic Violence and Sexual Assault (ANDVSA) provides support to low-income victims of domestic violence and sexual assault in need of legal assistance.
 Alaska ranks among the top 5 states in the U.S. for per capita rates of domestic violence and ANDVSA’s statistics mirror that.
-Serving an average of 110 clients per year, ANDVSA supports volunteer attorneys willing to take a wide variety of civil cases.
+ANDVSA supports volunteer attorneys willing to take a wide variety of civil cases.

 Serving on a statewide basis, ANDVSA’s volunteers are put to work taking full cases, serving as mentors, doing legal research and answering the Information and Referral Hotline.
 The Information and Referral Hotline is offered 18 times per year for two hours each rotation by volunteer attorneys around Alaska.

-ANDVSA is renowned for its critical mentoring assistance, extensive written resources (American Bar Association Family Law practice manuals) and transportation and free registration to their annual CLE held each spring in Anchorage.
+ANDVSA is renowned for its critical on-call mentoring assistance, extensive written resources (including an Alaska-specific Volunteer Family Law Manual, American Bar Association Family Law practice manuals, and sample pleadings), and live and prerecorded training opportunities.
 Additional benefits to volunteers are malpractice insurance, case cost coverage, and the assistance of paralegals and shelter advocates.

 American Civil Liberties Union of Alaska